Signature and Seal Markings:

 Great Tit, Parus major, is 四十雀, しじゅうから, シジュウカラ, shijuu-kara (or しじゅうがら, シジュウガラ, shijuu-gara), lit.
 '40 tit'.

-The original TBS artist took liberties with the coloration of the great tit and made it more colorful.
-Rakusan essentially copied those patterns in his monochrome rendition.
+The artist of the version of the illustrated TBS print took liberties with the coloration of the tit and made it more colorful.
+Rakusan copied only the elaboration of the head patterns in his monochrome rendition.